6arek212/OOP-Elevator-Scheduling-Python/Readme.md

 ### Allocation algorithm
-- Picking the elevator with the best time to get to the given call , taking in considiration the elevator current calls
+- Picking the elevator with the best time to get to the given call , taking in considiration the elevator current calls.
+- To accomplish the above ,A simulator was used to mimic the elevator behavior and providing the elevator status at a certain time

 </br>

 ### Elevator scheduling